 Despite the efforts in the run up, health and safety officials still deemed it unsafe to continue with the festival and recommended our client not go ahead with it.
 Making the call to cancel an event for adverse weather is always a difficult one to make.
 High temperatures are rarely considered a serious threat to festivals and outdoor events (many organisers would welcome it!), however as you have read here, it has the potential to be just as devastating as thunderstorms or high winds for an event.

-If you are organising any event with a potential to be affected by adverse weather or have any questions please don’t hesitate to get in touch with me at email@example.com or call on 01732 757619.
+If you are organising any event with a potential to be affected by adverse weather or have any questions please don’t hesitate to get in touch with the team on 01732 757616.